philipptrenz/sunportal/README.md

 nano config.json
 ```

-Under `mail` you can enable the integrated mail notification service by adding an smtp server.
+Under `mail` you can enable the integrated mail notification service by adding an SMTP server.

 ```json
 {